-Rounding off to whole dollars.-You may show the money items on the return and accompanying schedules as whole dollars.
-To do so, drop any amount less than 50 cents and increase any amount from 50 cents through 99 cents to the next highest dollar.
+Rounding off to Whole Dollars

+You may show the money items on the return and accompanying schedules as whole dollars.
+To do so, drop any amount less than 50 cents and increase any amount from 50 cents through 99 cents to the next higher dollar.

+Specific Instructions

-Specific Instructions Part I. General Information
+Part I. General Information

-Lines 2a, b, and c.-If the trustee is filing the entire return, enter the trustee's name, social security number (SSN) or employer identification number (EIN), and address in lines 2a, b, and c, respectively.

-Line 2b.-If the designated filer/trustee is an individual, enter his or her SSN.
-Otherwise, enter the EIN of the designated filer/trustee.
+Lines 2a, b, and c.
+If the trustee is filing the entire return, enter the trustee's information on lines 2a, b, and c.
+Line 2b.
+If the trustee/designated filer is an individual, enter his or her social security number (SSN).
+Otherwise, enter the employer identification number (EIN) of the trustee/designated filer.

-Line 2c.-Enter the address at which you wish to receive correspondence from the IRS regarding this return.
+Line 2c.
+Enter the address at which you wish to receive correspondence from the IRS regarding this return.
 This must be an address for the designated filer, or if the trustee is filing the return, one of the individual trustees who is a U.S. citizen or a trustee that is a domestic corporation.

-Line 4a.-Enter here the name of the decedent on whose estate tax return the QDOT election was made.
+Line 4a.
+Enter the name of the decedent on whose estate tax return the QDOT election was made.

 Part II.
-Elections by the Designated Filer/Trustee
+Elections by the Trustee/Designated Filer

-If this return is being filed because of the death of the surviving spouse and any property remaining in the QDOT at that time is includible in the estate of the surviving spouse (or would be includible if the surviving spouse had been a U.S. citizen or resident), then the designated filer (or trustee, if applicable) may elect to apply certain estate tax benefits on this return, provided the estate of the surviving spouse would be eligible for these benefits.
+If this return is being filed because of the death of the surviving spouse, and any property remaining in the QDOT at that time is includible in the estate of the surviving spouse (or would be includible if the surviving spouse had been a U.S. citizen or resident), then the trustee/ designated filer may elect to apply certain estate tax benefits on this return, provided the estate of the surviving spouse would be eligible for these benefits.

 Line 1.
+Alternate Valuation

-Alternate valuation.-Unless you elect at the time you file this return to adopt alternate valuation as authorized by section 2032, then you must value all property of all trusts listed in Part III of Schedule A on the date of the surviving spouse's death.
+Unless you elect at the time you file this return to adopt alternate valuation under section 2032, then you must value all property of all trusts listed in Part III of Schedule A on the date of the surviving spouse's death.